Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 # 🔐 Secure AWS VPC Architecture
 ## 🌟 Project Summary
-As organizations increasingly embrace cloud computing, the demand for secure, scalable infrastructure is more critical than ever.
-This project focuses on designing a custom Amazon Virtual Private Cloud (VPC) architecture that combines robust security with cloud-native performance and agility.
-The aim is to support sensitive workloads by enforcing strict access controls, enabling secure communication, and ensuring long-term scalability.
+As organizations embrace the cloud, secure and scalable infrastructure becomes essential.
+This project showcases a tailored Amazon Virtual Private Cloud (VPC) architecture that fuses robust security with native cloud performance and elasticity.
+It is purpose-built to support sensitive workloads by enforcing access controls, securing communications, and ensuring long-term growth.

-The solution implements a layered defense-in-depth approach, integrating security at every level of the network stack.
-Every design decision, from subnet segmentation to inter-VPC communication, strikes the right balance between security, operational simplicity, and future scalability.
+The architecture embraces a defense-in-depth strategy, embedding security across all network layers.
+Each design element—from subnet segmentation to inter-VPC connectivity—balances operational simplicity with hardened security and scalability.

 # Key Architectural Design
 The infrastructure is deployed in the AWS North Virginia (us-east-1) region with the CIDR block 10.1.0.0/16, named NovaGrid-1-VPC.
 To ensure effective resource segmentation, the VPC is logically divided into two subnets: